StuyPulse/java-edu-2017/README.md

 2016-11-29

+Up till now, we've been writing graphical code which draws animations to the screen.
+The code we've been writing has used some libraries to do all this (libraries are code written as tools to make other programmers' work easier).

+Today we shifted course a bit and worked with vanilla Java.
+We begin with the standard "Hello, World!" program:

+    public class MyClass {
+        public static void main(String[] args) {
+            System.out.println("Hello, world!");
+        }
+    }

+This will print "Hello, world!" to the screen.

+This file declares a class `MyClass`, with no instance variables, and with one method: `main`.
+This method is different from the ones we've talked
+about: it is a `static` method.

+We introduced methods as operations that we define on our objects.
+If we create a `BankAccount`, we want a `deposit` method; when we work with the robot, the "drivetrain" of the robot (the part with the wheels and their motors) will be represented as an instance of class `Drivetrain`, and will have a drive method (called `tankDrive`).

+All these methods operate on an object of their class.
+To run them, you first have to make an object of that class.
+This makes sense: before depositing money, you have to make a bank account in which to deposit; before driving, you have to make a drivetrain.

+We will often, however, want to write methods that don't operate on objects of their class.
+For example, in our `BankAccount` we might want to calculate interest a lot, and instead of copy+pasting the code to do it, we'd like to put that code in a method and just say `calculateInterestOn(x, y, z)` whenever we need to.
+You don't need a bank account to calculate interest on a loan, thought&emdash;it's just math.
+For this kind of case, we can make a `static` method.

+**I know that's a lot of text, but read it carefully.
+You can't tl;dr `static`.**

+So, our `main` method is `static`, and it can be run without creating an instance of `MyClass` *(terminology note: an "instance" of a class is an object constructed from that class; i.e.&nbsp;<code>new&nbsp;BankAccount()</code> is an instance of `BankAccount`)*.
+But what's the big deal?

+**Every executable Java program must have a `main` method, and the `main` method is where every Java programs starts.**

+Even in our graphical code from previous meetings, there was a `main` method at the very bottom, which began our code.

+Don't worry, if you don't understand `String[] args` yet.
+This is called an "array of strings"--arrays are explained in the [lesson 7 summary](#summary-7) below.

+### While loops

+A **loop** is a construct we can use to run a section of code many times.

+The simplest loop is a `while` loop.
+A `while` loop says "run this block of code repeatedly, until <some condition> becomes false."

+    while (<condition>) {
+        ... do things ...
+    }

+If we want to print out the numbers from 0 to 9, we can say:

+    int n = 0;
+    while (n < 10) {
+        System.out.println(n);
+        n += 1;
+    }

+You can tweak and run [this example at repl.it](https://repl.it/EfYb).

+*... more on Scanners and such soon ...*

 # <span id="summary-7">Summary #7</span>

 2016-12-01

+_**Side note: an object whose class is `MyClass` is called an *instance* of `MyClass`.** This is important terminology._

 In this lesson we talked more about loops, introduced arrays, and got some practice writing methods that use them.